-4.1.3 Regardless of the option selected, any costs resulting from a modification of baseline levels remain within the residential customer class.
+4..4 Regardless of the option selected, any costs resulting from a modification of baseline levels remain within the residential customer class.

-5. SCE Financial Solvency
+5. SCE Financial Solvency [Subject to review and refinement by SCE]

 SCE would be restored to financial solvency by issuing bonds to fund the Net Undercollected Amount for energy purchased by SCE for customers in 2000-01.
 A possible definition of Net Undercollected Amount is provided in Appendix A; material disagreement remains on the final definition.
 Agreement on the allocation methodology for the Net Undercollected Amounts also contingent upon a fair allocation of CDWR Debt, as discussed below in Section 6 and a fair resolution of the “exit” fee issue for load served by customer-specific generation.

 Until December 31, 2002 the responsibility for payment of the Net Undercollected Amount, as defined in Appendix A, would be assigned to all customers, on an equal cents per kWh basis.
+[Draft provision on using “headroom” to cover <20kW DRC responsibility.]

 After December 31, 2002, the Net Undercollected Amount would be payable only by customers with energy demands of 20 kW or more, on an equal cents per kWh basis.
 Large customers have proposed to limit their responsibility for SCE debt to 0.3 cents per kWh.